mnfst/manifest/docs/create-edit/fields.md

-# Field types
+# Fields

+In a [create-edit view](/create-edit/create-edit.md), the form contains a set of **fields**, materialized in the form of **inputs**.

+Each field correspond to one or several properties of the entity you are creating or updating.
+CASE provides a lot of powerful inputs to match different cases.

-The `inputType` property allows you to choose the type of input for your fields.
+The `inputType` property allows you to choose the type of input for your fields:

 ## Address